-This white paper provides information about Norwegian exports of defence-related products and dual-use items for military use and about export licence denials, etc. It also describes the export control legislation and how the Foreign Ministry's guidelines for dealing with applications concerning the export of defence-related products are applied in practice.
-Together, this information enhances insight into the export control system and helps to create a sound knowledge base for public debate about this aspect of Norwegian security policy.
+This white paper provides information about Norwegian exports of defence-related products and dual-use items for military use.
+It also describes the export control legislation and how the Ministry of Foreign Affairs' guidelines for dealing with applications concerning the export of defence-related products are applied in practice.
+Together, this information enhances insight into the export control system and creates a sound knowledge base for public debate about this aspect of Norwegian security policy.

-The annual white paper is debated each year by the Storting.
-This process provides public and parliamentary access to information about the practical application of the Ministry's guidelines.
+The annual white paper is debated each year by the Storting (Norwegian parliament).

+This provides public and parliamentary access to information about the practical application of the Ministry's guidelines.
 The Government will continue its practice of consulting the Storting in special cases.